tdwg/process/review_manager.md

 | :--- |
 | *We need to review the following section in light of our discussions about confidential vs. public commenting.* |

 Public Review comments are openly visible to all.
 Comments are normaly posted by and identified to the commenter.
 Anonymous comments can when justified be communicated to and posted by the Review Manager on behalf of the commenter.
-The Author can examine comments, discuss issues with the Review Manager, and prepare responses or changes once the first comment is posted.
+The Author can start to examine comments, discuss issues with the Review Manager, and prepare responses or changes once the first comment is posted.

 An issue tracking system can be used in the Public Review.
 The basic requirement is that

 - The public can view and _easily_ comment on the proposal.
 - That all comments can be identified to an individual with at least an email address (which is at least known to the Review Manager).
-- That a log of all comments is maintained ~~can be uploaded to *(somewhere in Github)*~~ so that the process is fully logged for future reference.
+- That a log of all comments is maintained so that the process is fully logged for future reference.

 When the review period is up, the Review Manager needs to inform [secretariat@tdwg.org](mailto:secretariat@tdwg.org) and create a document that **adds a recommended action against each** comment that could include (with any further explanation as necessary):